How to Clone Hard Drive Using Command Prompt [Windows OS]

 copy c:\example.txt

-This command will copy the file "example.txt" on the C drive to the current directory.
-If you want to specify a destination, type the below command:
+The command `copy C:\example.txt .` will copy the file "example.txt" from the C drive to the current directory.

 copy c:\example.txt d: